Zhuoran29/RE_DESAL_US_IPCC/readme.md

 # Renewable Energy Powered Desalination in the US under climate change scenarios

 ## Directory of this repositoy
-- Wind_resource: Include API to download wind hourly data from WindToolkit
+- Wind_resource: Includes API to download wind hourly data from WindToolkit
+- VAGMD_batch  : Includes python script and data for the batch-VAGMD model

 ## This program relies on a certain version of WaterTAP-REFLO packages, please install the package in order to run the models: